kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 ## Reflection

-For the last 6 weeks in RC, I have been travelling and dealing with chores for a week.
-During that time, I'm kind of like on and off in RC.
-I participated some events, wrote some checkin, but less time is spent on writing code.
+Out of the last 6 weeks of RC, I'm away for RC for a week to travel and deal with some chores.
+During that time, I participated some events, wrote some checkin, but less time is spent on writing code.

-Despite the reduced time commitments and work done during that week, I still felt like I have learnt a lot more and achieve a lot more that I expected.
-One of such occasion is when I participated a talk about consensus protocol in distributed database system by TigerBeetle engineer.
-In an hour plus of the talk and Q&A, I had learnt a lot of things that would take quite a lot more time for me to discover otherwise.
-This one event made me feel that my week in RC was not wasted despite having less focus time than usual.
+Despite the reduced time commitments and work done during that week, I have learnt a lot more and achieved a lot more that I expected.

+I had this realization after I participated a talk about consensus protocol in distributed database system by TigerBeetle engineer.
+In an hour plus of the talk and Q&A, I had learnt a lot of things that would take more time for me to discover otherwise.
+This one event made me my week in RC worthwhile despite having less focus time than usual.

 Being in RC also broaden my horizons way more than I expected.
 Every week, I'll never know what new territory I would discover, or what